ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

 Note:

-* Scater-read-10x-results.xml will have have generic input and input variable names, renamed here for clarity
+* :code:`Scater-read-10x-results.xml` will have have generic input and input variable names, renamed here for clarity
-* The format of rds was renamed to `rdata` as it widely accepted within galaxy community
+* The format of rds was renamed to :code:`rdata` as it widely accepted within galaxy community
 * Symlinks were created to point input variable names
-* It is recommended to use the version of bioconductor package used in bioconda to be in `tool id` version section for consistancy.
+* It is recommended to use the version of bioconductor package used in bioconda to be in :code:`tool id` version section for consistancy.
 For example running the above command will default use the version 0.1.0, this needs to be amended to reflect the actual version of the underlying software.
 In the approach we use here the wrappers called (e.g. from the bioconductor-scater-scripts package) are a thin syntax layer around the tool itself (e.g. Scater), and the version should reflect that of the tool itself, not that of the wrapper.
 * The preferred version format is "wrapped.software.version+galaxy.wrapper.version", for example "0.0.3+galaxy0".
 When multiple xml wrap around the same software and therefore share the same software version, it can be replaced by a token that is defined in macros.xml, for example "@TOOL_VERSION@" and the version of each wrapper looks like "@TOOL_VERSION@+galaxy0".
-The optional help section in `[CDATA[` describing the options flag function that is associated with input data needs to be moved to input <param section for clarity in galaxy optional usage.
+The optional help section in :code:`[CDATA[` describing the options flag function that is associated with input data needs to be moved to :xml:`<input> <param /> </input>` section for clarity in galaxy optional usage.

 Macros
 ======

 macros.xml will help reduce the redundant information in the galaxy wrappers which are repeated.
 For instance, the version of R used or bioconductor scater packages and a reference to citation and url to github repository.

-The optional flag `--macros` to Planemo will produce two xml files in current directory.
+The optional flag :code:`--macros` to Planemo will produce two xml files in current directory.
 Although it will be named macros.xml by default it's renamed here to scater_macros.xml and used the revised name pointing to the same name in Scater-read-10x-results.xml.

 Here is the xml block in scater-read-10x-results.xml